wcy123/r6rs-extra-libs/doc/loop.md

       :append (list index ch)
       :do (display (list index ch))) ; => (0 a 1 b 2 c)
 ```

+The optional `:if` subclause can control whether evaluate `:do` clause or not.

 ## `:with` clause